 - What groups convert through a funnel to a goal event (as opposed to what individual users convert)?

-Much like a people profile, Group Analytics profiles are a collection of properties and event history specific to a group.
+Much like a user profile, Group profiles are a collection of properties and event history specific to a group.

 To access a group profile: